This is one of those dishes that came about totally by accident. And I’m so glad it happened.

 Oh by the way, you all may be wondering about the name for this recipe.
 Chicken and Waffles is a traditional Southern, Low Country (an American East Coast area around South Carolina and Georgia) meal.
 Low Country cooking (some of my favourite dishes are Low Country) is the forerunner of what we commonly call Soul Food.
 That amazing collection of dishes that have a rich history and amazing traditions associated with them.
 Their history can be traced to the African roots of the cooks who brought what they cherished from their homelands to keep connected to what they treasured.
 Gullah is actually a slang word for Angola, one of the African countries that these cooks can trace their heritage to.
 Goa is the name of a state in western India, known for spice plantations, popular beaches and fishing villages.
 I guess I just chose the name to represent the Indian contribution of the meal (the Aloo Gobi) because it sounded good with Gullah!!

-- 2-3 cups cauliflower florets, cut on the larger side (approx 2), to imitate fried chicken pieces
+- 2-3 cups cauliflower florets cut large enough to imitate fried chicken pieces

-- 1/4 cup flour (use gluten free if so inclined)
+- 1/4 cup AP flour gluten free works fine here

 - 1 tsp garlic powder